 6. Mount Cook Lakeside Retreat

-This stop is perfect for anybody looking for a little luxury!
-Mount Cook Lakeside Retreat is a beautiful place to spend a night or two surrounded by the serenity and beauty of Lake Pukaki.
-This place is seriously gorgeous and offers private villas with lake views and private hot tubs!
-It’s probably the most luxurious place to stay near Mount Cook and Lake Pukaki and is well worth it if you’re looking to spoil yourself a little.
+Mount Cook Lakeside Retreat is a gorgeous place to spend a night or two, where you’re utterly surrounded by the serenity and beauty of Lake Pukaki.
+This place is seriously stunning and offers private villas with lake views and private hot tubs!

 Not up for an overnight stay?
 No problem!
 You can just stop here at their highly-rated restaurant for a bite to eat and a glass of wine with a view before hitting the road again.
-You’ll find Mount Cook Lakeside Retreat located on Highway 80 as you make your way towards Mount Cook National Park.
+You’ll find Mount Cook Lakeside Retreat located on Highway 80 as you make your way toward Mount Cook National Park.

 7. NZ Alpine Lavender